 We believe that the Waddesdon community is precious and brings value and fulfilment to people's lives.
-Improvements, as well as outreach, will enhance our educational offer and also impact on others' lives more widely.
+Improvements and outreach will enhance our educational offer and also impact on others' lives more widely.

 Going Concern

 After making appropriate enquiries, the Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing financial statements.